benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

-[The Twelve Factor App](http://12factor.net/) is a description of how to build apps that run well on [Heroku](https://devcenter.heroku.com/articles/architecting-apps), but it's also proven to be of general usefulness in describing good principals for modern web application design.
+[The Twelve Factor App](http://12factor.net/) is a description of how to build apps that run well on [Heroku](https://devcenter.heroku.com/articles/architecting-apps), but it's also proven to be of general usefulness in describing good principles for modern web application design.

-A twelve factor app is only useful if you have an infrastructure that supports it however; that's what we'll be focusing on here.
+A twelve factor app is only useful if you have an infrastructure that supports it, however; that's what we'll be focusing on here.

 <!--more-->

-Some of the twelve factors are more prescriptive then others, but most of them boil down to a few general principals:
+Some of the twelve factors are more prescriptive then others, but most of them boil down to a few general principles:

 - Maintain portability between environments by keeping a clean contract with your infrastructure.
 - Use declarative automation and configuration to maintain environments and deployments in order to keep things repeatable.
 - Allow for scaling and high availability without a bunch of extra work.

-This post will walk you through building an example infrastructure that holds to these principals using [Vault](https://vaultproject.io/) to manage MySQL credentials and [Consul](https://consul.io/) for service discovery.
+This post will walk you through building an example infrastructure that holds to these principles using [Vault](https://vaultproject.io/) to manage MySQL credentials and [Consul](https://consul.io/) for service discovery.
 We'll build the core, land a demo [todo service](https://github.com/benschw/vault-todo) in the cluster, and then take a look at how the different services interact and how they behave when there are failures.